Gross income is a way of measuring the profit generated from sales alone, using just your total revenue minus the cost to you for the goods you sold.

 Even if you’re not a business owner, the basic principle of comparing gross income with net income can still be important with your personal finances, especially when it comes to budgeting.

-Planning your budget based around your gross income is going to create issues as your net income after taxes is usually going to be about 20 percent lower.
-Although your gross pay might be $50,000 a year, your net pay is likely going to be more like $37,000, depending on where you live.
+Planning your budget based around your gross income is going to create issues as you should plan for your net income after taxes to be about 30% lower to be on the safe side — but it could be more or less.
+Although your gross pay might be $50,000 a year, your net pay could be more like $35,000, depending on where you live.
 So if you’re trying to apply the basic 50-30-20 budgeting rule to your income but starting with $50,000 as your baseline, the reality of what’s actually coming in with each paycheck is going to be very different than what’s in your budget.

 What’s more, you might apply the concept when comparing the compensation packages from different jobs.
 If one job is offering you a little more money but doesn’t offer health insurance, you should take the time to calculate what your net income would be after factoring in the value of your benefits.
 If your net pay with that job is actually lower after factoring in the cost of obtaining your own health insurance, you can see how the higher gross income might not be worth it.